 I like to rest while kneeling upright, but in a kneeling pose called child's pose you bend forwards and rest your forehead on the floor.
 I generally find this more comfortable with the arms back as opposed to forwards.
 Optionally you can rest your forehead on the backs of your hands.

-Some other kneeling variations with the torso forwards include these cobra yoga pose variations found in the yoga postures for back pain series.
+Some other kneeling yoga pose variations with the torso forwards include these cobra yoga pose variations found in the yoga postures for back pain series.

 For a change of pace, you can also practice balance while kneeling.